This post is from our User Experience (UX) Checklist Series:

 - Avoid using color as the only way to convey information

-- Provide alt attributes for any non-text element, such as images and maps
+- Provide Alt attributes for any non-text element, such as images and maps

 - Add captions and transcripts for audio and video

-- The path to act is extremely clear
+Ensure the path to act is extremely clear

 Make sure your CTAs are large with enough white space and visual contrast around them so that they stand out on the page.
 Relevant icons can also help draw attention to your CTAs.

-- Secondary paths to act appear secondary
+Create secondary paths to act